CiscoTestAutomation/genieparser/changelog/undistributed.rst

         * show mpls forwarding-table
         * show mpls forwarding-table {prefix}
         * show mpls forwarding-table vrf {vrf}
-    * Updated ShowIpOspfSegmentRoutingSidDatabase for:
-        * Supporting more than one entry under one sid

-* IOSXR
-    * Updated ShowBgpSessions
+    * Updated ShowAuthenticationSessionsInterfaceDetails
+        * Added keywords to schema
-        * Updated regex to accommodate different formats
+        * Added and changed regex to accommodate different outputs

-* IOSXE
+    * Updated ShowAuthenticationSessions
+        * Added keyword to schema
+        * Added regex to support new output
     * Updated ShowVersion
         * Added keywords to schema
         * Added regex for unparsed outputs
+    * Updated ShowIpOspfSegmentRoutingSidDatabase for:
+        * Supporting more than one entry under one sid

 * IOS
     * Updated ShowInventory
         * Added regex to support various outputs